 - Renter & Landlord Resources are available by clicking here.

 - The COVID-19 Social Safety-Net Services Coalition Resource Guide is available here.

 - City of Flagstaff COVID-19 information is available at flagstaff.az.gov/4299/COVID-19.

 - Coconino County maintains an active page on COVID-19 at coconino.az.gov/2294/COVID-19-Information.

 - If you are seeking support for your APS bill, see this press release.

 City of Flagstaff Housing Section Mission

 Housing is an important community issue in Flagstaff.
-The limited supply of housing for low- and moderate- income residents affects our quality of life and our ability to grow and develop economically.
-The City of Flagstaff Housing Section works to address the shortage with a number of programs and tools designed to do the following:
+The limited supply of housing for low- and moderate-income residents affects our quality of life and our ability to grow and develop economically.
+The City of Flagstaff Housing Section works to address the shortage with a number of programs and tools designed to:

 - Coordinate with community partners for crisis housing